Fear Itself (comics): Core miniseries

 The Serpent, Skadi and the seven characters turned into the Worthy.
 From Fear Itself #4 (September 2011).
 Art by Stuart Immonen.

-While Tony Stark holds a press conference announcing that his company, Stark Resilient, will help rebuild Asgard in Broxton, Oklahoma following the "Siege" storyline, the Sin finds the Hammer of Skadi, and after lifting it becomes Skadi, Herald of the Serpent.
+While Tony Stark holds a press conference announcing that his company, Stark Resilient, will help rebuild Asgard in Broxton, Oklahoma following the "Siege" storyline, Sin finds the Hammer of Skadi, and after lifting it becomes Skadi, Herald of the Serpent.
 She then frees the Serpent from his underwater prison, after which seven celestial objects fall from the sky around the globe.
 Learning of the Serpent's escape, Odin withdraws his people from Earth against the protests of his son Thor.
 The seven celestial objects are revealed to be divine hammers that contain the essences of the Serpent's seven generals known as the Worthy.
 Coming into contact with four of the hammers, Juggernaut, Hulk, Titania, and Attuma are respectively transformed into the first of these beings: Kuurth: Breaker of Stone; Nul: Breaker of Worlds; Skirn: Breaker of Men; and Nerkkod: Breaker of Oceans.
 Along with Skadi, the Worthy go on a rampage all over the Earth for the Serpent.
 Among their targets are Washington, D.C. and the New York City superhuman prison known as the Raft, from which a number of imprisoned superhumans escape.
 In the tie-in books, Grey Gargoyle, the Thing, and the Absorbing Man find the other hammers, and are transformed into the remaining three Worthy: Mokk: Breaker of Faith; Angrir: Breaker of Souls; and Greithoth: Breaker of Wills, respectively.

 During their battle in Washington, D.C., Skadi mortally wounds the current Captain America, Bucky Barnes.
 In Asgard, Odin prepares his people to raze Earth completely in order to destroy the Serpent.
 Thor opposes this and returns to Earth.
 After Steve Rogers again assumes the mantle of Captain America, Thor confronts the Serpent, who reveals himself to be Odin's brother and claims to be the rightful bearer of Asgard's throne, before dispatching Thor.
 Thor then fights Angrir and Nul (the transformed Thing and Hulk) simultaneously, killing Angrir (who is revived by Franklin Richards) and knocking Nul halfway around the world, after which Thor collapses from exhaustion.
 Iron Man requests from Odin the use of his workshop to make weapons to fight the Worthy.
 Skadi and the Serpent easily repel resistance by Captain America and the Avengers, breaking Captain America's shield and devastating New York City.